 A state-of-the-art digital milling center will use multi-axis milling machines that can handle complex geometries with incredible accuracy.
 This technology is what allows for the creation of everything from single crowns to full-arch prosthetics that meet your exact specifications.
 Don’t hesitate to inquire about their quality control processes and how they maintain their equipment to guarantee predictable results every time.

-Evaluate Their Services
+Review Their Range of Services

 Your practice handles a wide range of patient needs, and your milling partner should be able to keep up.
 Look for a center that offers a comprehensive menu of services and materials.
 A partner that can provide a huge variety of dental items—including full crowns, veneers, digital dentures, and implant prosthetics—can become a single, reliable source for all your restoration needs.